ChrisH2727/Milestone-3/README.md

     - [Heroku](https://dashboard.heroku.com/)

-        - Heroki is the cloud platform used to deploy the service.
+        - Heroku is the cloud platform used to deploy the application.

     - [Flask](https://flask.palletsprojects.com/en/1.1.x/)